iamogbz/nvshim/README.md

 ## Caveats

-To allow the `nvshim` installed `node` shim work in all directories, you'll need to stop sourcing `nvm.sh` in your shell rc i.e. `bash_profile`, `zshrc` etc.
+1. To allow the `nvshim` installed `node` shim work in all directories, you'll need to stop sourcing `nvm.sh` in your shell rc i.e. `bash_profile`, `zshrc` etc.

-Just comment out the `source /Users/me/.nvm/nvm.sh` in your shell startup script.
+   - Just comment out the `source /Users/me/.nvm/nvm.sh` in your shell startup script.
 This is optional and prevents `nvm` from taking control of your shell path on launch.
+   - With `nvm` shimmed, `nvm use` commands do not have any effect on the shell, the `node` version is already always gotten from the config automatically.

+1. The scope of this project only shims the `node`, `npm`, `npx` and `nvm` binaries.
+Any globally installed modules are not automatically shimmed.
+   - It is still easy to run a specific global bin e.g. `npx eslint` will alway run the version of `eslint` installed via the `node` version for the current shell.
+   - Indicate your interest in having this tool shim all binaries installed via node by leaving a comment [here](https://github.com/iamogbz/nvshim/issues/137).

 ## Contribution